Interested in knowing more? Call us at 888-337-7355, or check out our Frequently Asked Questions below.

 Ferrellgas’ free online account management tool, MyFerrellgas.com, gives you the ability to manage your account information and check your balance.
 Best of all, you can easily access MyFerrellgas.com from your mobile device or tablet.
 If you need to update your information but prefer not to use MyFerrellgas.com, please contact your local office and we will be happy to assist you.

 Budget Billing is a payment option that allows you to enjoy the convenience of knowing the amount of your next propane bill.
-You can spread your two-year bill average and price over 9 or 12 months.
-Or, you can choose to spread the 12-month gallon usage and price over 9 or 12 months.
-For more information, please check Budget Billing.
+Payments can be spread out over a nine or 12 month period.
+For more information, please visit our Budget Billing page.

 How is my monthly Budget Billing payment calculated?

-Monthly payments are based on the higher of either: 1) your actual propane charges for the past 12 months or 2) the average of the previous two years and current price plus or minus accounts receivable balance at the time of recalculation.
+Monthly payments are based on the higher of either: 1) your actual propane charges for the past 12 months or 2) the average of the previous two years, whichever is more conservative.
 We are happy to discuss your propane use and available pricing options throughout the year.
-For more information, please check Budget Billing.
+For more information, please visit our Budget Billing page or give your local Ferrellgas office a call.

 Will I be notified of changes to my monthly Budget Billing payment?

 You will be notified of the new monthly payment amount on your billing statement one month prior to the change.
-For more information, please check Budget Billing.
+For more information, please visit our Budget Billing page.

 Why did my payment change?